Catalog No.

 Description

-PRINCIPLE OF THE ASSAY This assay employs the quantitative competitive enzyme immunoassay technique.
-Recombinant Human TFPI antigen has been pre-coated onto a microplate.
-Standards or samples are premixed with biotin-labeled antibody and then pipetted into the wells.
-Concizumab in the sample competitively binds to the pre-coated protein with biotin-labeled Concizumab.
+PRINCIPLE OF THE ASSAY This assay employs the quantitative indirect enzyme immunoassay technique.
+Human TFPI has been pre-coated onto a microplate.
+Standards or samples are pipetted into the wells and any Concizumab present is bound by the immobilized protein.
+After washing away any unbound substances, a biotin-labeled Mouse Anti-Human IgG antibody is added to the wells.
 After washing away any unbound substances, Streptavidin-HRP is added to the wells.
-Following a wash to remove any unbound enzyme reagent, a substrate solution is added to the wells and color develops in inversely proportion to the amount of Concizumab bound in the initial step.
+Following a wash to remove any unbound enzyme reagent, a substrate solution is added to the wells and color develops in proportion to the amount of Concizumab bound in the initial step.
 The color development is stopped and the intensity of the color is measured.

 Applications

-Used for the quantitative determination of Concizumab concentration in serum, plasma and cell culture supernatant.
+Used for the quantitative determination of Concizumab concentration in serum and plasma.

 Detection method